Car Finance IVA

 Points to be aware of if you are considering entering into an IVA with car finance:

-- It is a formal agreement so you must maintain the payments, otherwise, it can fail – allowances can be made for a sudden drop in income such as unemployment or sickness periods.
+- It is a formal agreement, so you must maintain the payments.
+Otherwise, it can fail – allowances can be made for a sudden drop in income, such as unemployment or sickness periods.

 - Your details will be listed on the insolvency register.

-We assess your circumstances based and will assess all available debt advice solutions.
+We assess your circumstances based on your individual circumstances and will assess for all available debt advice solutions.

-Bankruptcy – click here for more information on Bankruptcy.
+- Bankruptcy – information on Bankruptcy

 Free and impartial money advice is available from the Money Helper, an organisation set up by the Government for people in debt.